hogyulee/cs374/HCI_Wizards_DP5.md

 #### Task #4 : Request Increase on Budget for Book Category
 ![task4](https://github.com/hogyulee/cs374/assets/66636839/2d2749e8-934e-469b-ba43-10c9dd9c41a9)
 ![dp4_2](https://github.com/hogyulee/cs374/assets/66636839/ed132699-9f7b-4c6c-b0c2-fde293b2ae49)
+1. Check the remaining balance of “Book” category
-1. Send request message for increasing budget to “Mary”
+2. Send request message for increasing budget to “Mary”
 - a.
 Navigate to “Categories” page
 - b.
 Choose “Book” category
 - c.
 Request more budgets to Mary.
-1. Check requesting chat
+3. Send requesting chat to Mary
 > Now you have sent a request to Mary, and automatically moved to the chatting page.
 Further chatting to get permission is given.
 - a.
 Read the chat
 - b.
 Press “send message..”